Reconnect with Yourself and Build the Capacity to Live Fully

 • Physical symptoms like pain, gut issues, or fatigue

-• Always pushing through, but never feeling restored
+• Always pushing through, and never feeling restored

 • Shutdown, emotional numbness, or quick overwhelm